ajsmth/react-native-pager/README.md

       // you can pass a function as a transformer -- offset in this case will represent
       // the distance a screen is from the active screen
       // e.g -1 means 1 to the left, 4 means 4 to the right
+      // this will move cards downwards as they get further away from the activeIndex
       translateY: (offset: Animated.Value<number>) =>
         Animated.multiply(offset, 10),
     },